driessenslucas/researchproject/researchPaper.md

 ### Challenge 3: Sim2Real Transfer - Addressing Movement Discrepancies

 - **Description**: Bridging the gap between simulation and real-world in terms of RF-car movement and control.
-- **Solution**: Fine-tuning the frequency of action commands with an async method, waiting for the motor to finish moving or considering a queued action system.
+- **Solution Attempt**: Fine-tuning the frequency of action commands with an async method, waiting for the motor to finish moving or considering a queued action system.
 Futher more the importance of precise movement in the real world was highlighted, which was not a problem in the simulation.

 ### Challenge 4: alignment Issue and Motor Encoder Implementation